-Washington residents who are trying to find a job or pay the bills may receive help from a community action agency.
-The non-profits offer services that can help people gain new skills, find employment, or pay for basic needs in an emergency.
+Washington residents who are trying to find a job or that need help to pay the bills may receive help from a community action agency.
+The non-profits, which are listed below by county near you, offer services that can help people gain new skills, find employment, or pay for basic needs in an emergency.
 Case managers from the agencies work with low income families, the working poor and seniors.
 Agencies may be able to offer their own direct aid to those who need help, or they will provide referrals.

 The primary centers in Washington, and the programs they offer, are below.
 However funding is always limited and not all community action agencies will offer all of these resources.
 It is recommend to call in advance for details and/or an appointment.